Exploradores de España: Enrique del Castillo y Pez

 Enrique del Castillo y Pez (b.
 21 March 1876), commander of the Carabineros.
 Chief of the Malaga Troop and instructor of Fuengirola and Marbella.
 Ex-combatant of the Cuban War, he held numerous military decorations such as the First Class Cross of Military Merit with white badge awarded on 28 November 1918, and the Gold Medal of Scouting Merit, awarded for his valuable work as an instructor.
 He received the "Lobo de Plata" in 1934.
 In 1938. he became available to the Military Governor of Malaga, coming from the Malaga Telephone Exchange, being declared fit for bureaucratic services after being discharged from the Malaga Hospital.
 He has two streets dedicated to his name in Malaga, as an adopted son of that city, and Marbella.

 Javier Casares Bescansa

 Cover of the book Doce Años de Labor by J. Casares.
 Grouping of Ferrol (1932).

-Javier Casares Bescansa (1875-1964), medical lieutenant colonel of the Navy.
-Chief of the El Ferrol Troop in 1922 and local commissioner in 1935.
+Javier Casares Bescansa (1875–1964), medical lieutenant colonel of the Navy.
+Chief of the Ferrol Troop in 1922 and local commissioner in 1935.
 Javier Casares was the creator of Yodovitamín Casares syrup, a very popular immune system booster in the mid-1920s.
 A promoter of the Semana Santa of Ferrol, he was a member of Acción Católica, and member of the Confederación Española de Derechas Autónomas in Galicia.
 He received the "Lobo de Plata" in 1934.
 He combined his medical and research endeavours with the Christian values of service to others, love of nature and sporting activities.
 His three sons were all exploreradores; one of them, Javier Casares Fontela, wrote and published in 1932 his scouting experience in a memoir.